 We held a co-creation workshop with customers to show them how this document could look.
 But thanks to their participation, they told us they would prefer a bill breakdown explanation with their annual bill, and for the rest of the detail to be housed online.
-If you are interested in having your say on topics like this, why not join our growing online community?
+If you are interested in having your say on topics like this, please register your interest by filling out our online form here.